-We can’t solve the problem of affordable housing with donations alone; it will require a concerted effort of government at all levels and non-profit and for-profit housing providers to effectively make this vital tool of housing available to our citizens.
-To be clear, we aren’t for funds today.
-Of course government funding programs for affordable housing help, but many of the regulations that hamper for-profit businesses also reduce our ability to help.
+Having said this, we must admit that can’t solve the problem of affordable housing with donations alone; it will require a concerted effort of government at all levels and non-profit and for-profit housing providers to effectively make this vital tool of housing available to our citizens.
+Government funding programs for affordable housing help, but there are other ways government can help to improve affordability for these hardworking families.

-Land-use regulations, permitting costs, and mortgage lending compliance all serve as red tape and reduce the number of people we can assist.
+Land-use regulations, permitting costs, and mortgage lending compliance all serve as red tape, increase our administration costs, and reduce the number of people we can assist.
 If legislators attach more strings than dollars to a funding source for a project, there are too many people left needing help (so we’ll just have to keep asking for more money).
-Instead, we’re asking our legislators at all levels to consider how their legislation may impact the ability of people to build and buy the kind of housing that suits their needs.
+Instead, we’re asking our legislators at all levels to consider how their legislation may impact the ability of people to build and buy (or rent) the kind of housing that suits their needs.
+(See this Foundation for Economic Education’s article about land-use.)

 At Habitat for Humanity, we want to ensure our homes remain affordable for low-income families, but we can’t guarantee homeowners will have reasonable property tax bills in the future.
 If we can’t come together to address rising property taxes, the home we visited this morning will no longer be affordable for Ms. Woodard.
 Rising property taxes can get to such a point that Ms. Woodard could face selling her home as the only option, even though there may be no other affordable homes available.
 This outcome would not be a success for us, for Ms. Woodard, or for our community.
 We can do better.